masc-it/ScrapingMonkey/docs/README.md

       }

-If you'd like to actually read the image, in python you'd do something like this:
+If you'd like to actually read the images, in python you'd do something like this:

 	import base64
-	imgdata = base64.b64decode(json_response["screen"])
-	filename = 'image.png'
+	imgdata = base64.b64decode(json_response["screen"]) # replace "screen" with your own alias for the screenshot filename = 'image.png'
 	with open(filename, 'wb') as f:
 		f.write(imgdata)